nelson-n/Mark1.github.io/README.md

 <div style="page-break-after: always;"></div>

 ### Panel Construction <a name="Panel-Construction"></a>
-* When drilling holes in the panel with the use of the hinge jig, first drill through the PVC with a small drillbit after pounding the desired hole location.
+* When drilling holes in the panel with the use of the hinge jig, first drill through the PVC with a small drill bit after pounding the desired hole location.
     * This ensures that larger M5 holes do not deviate from the location that was pounded into the PVC.
     * Use a 3/32 in. bit or similar.